How is Zeffy free?

 The Statement of Financial Position

-The Statement of Financial Position acts as a nonprofit’s balance sheet.
+The Statement of Financial Position acts as a balance sheet in nonprofit accounting.
 In it, you list all assets (donations) and liabilities (expenses) and arrive at your net assets.

 • Assets may include vehicles, physical office space, furniture, technology, or cash.